2015 Umpqua Community College shooting: Injured

 Eight other students were injured, some with multiple gunshot wounds.

 Among the wounded was Chris Mintz, a U.S. Army veteran who was studying fitness training at the college, who responded when he heard screams coming from an adjacent classroom.
 He blocked the connected door with his body to allow his class to escape.
 He next left the building to alert students in the library to evacuate.
 Returning to the shooting scene, he advised a wounded student to stay down and be quiet.
-At that point, Harper-Mercer leaned out from the classroom into the hallway and shot Mintz five times as he was first standing, then falling to the floor, because he said Mintz had called police.
+At that point, Harper-Mercer leaned out from the classroom into the hallway and shot Mintz five or seven times as he was first standing, then falling to the floor, because he said Mintz had called police.
 Mintz pleaded that he not be killed on his son's birthday and said an apparently emotionless Harper-Mercer withdrew back into the classroom.

 At a press conference held on October 3, Douglas County Sheriff John Hanlin thanked Mintz for his actions.
 To help pay for his medical bills, Mintz's family set up a GoFundMe account.
 By the end of that day, it had already received more than US$650,000 in donations.
 Mintz was released from a hospital on October 7.
 On October 13, a 16-year-old girl who was critically wounded in the shooting was released from a hospital.